drhsqlite/pikchr/doc/userman.md

 The attributes on the "arrow" statement describe the path taken by the arrow.
 The first attribute is "`from first box.s`".
 This "from" attribute specifies where the arrow starts.
-In this case, it starts at the "s" (or "south") corner of the "first box".
+In this case, it starts at the "s" (or "south") anchor point of the "first box".
 The "first box" part is probably self explanatory.
 (You can also write it as "1st box" instead of "first box", and in fact legacy-PIC requires the use of "1st" instead of "first".)
 But what is the ".s" part?

-Every block object has eight points on its perimeter that are named for compass points.
-Like this:
+Every block object has eight anchor points on its perimeter that are named for compass points, like this:

 ~~~~~ pikchr toggle indent
 A: box